 This course addresses the initial phases of the building creation process.
 It focuses on addressing the owner’s design and construction needs and the delivery of value to the owner.
 Business development, estimating, planning and presentation skills are emphasized.
 A Design/ Build model is employed to encompass the full spectrum of architecture, engineering and construction (AEC) requirements.
 Classroom 3 hours.
-Prerequisites: EM 302.
+Prerequisites: EM 302 and CE 460.

 A capstone and practicum course in construction management engineering that explores the processes of management as applied to actual construction projects.
 Topics will be reviewed in the seminar and students will work in teams to review how these topics were applied in an actual construction project and to design a construction management plan for a proposed project during laboratory.
-Two 1.5 hours seminar periods and a 3 hour laboratory per week.
-Prerequisite: EM 301 and EM 302.
+Two 1.5 hour seminar periods and a 3 hour laboratory per week.
+Prerequisites: EM 220 and EM 461.